Tis the Season for Representation

-Every GSA can create its own mission and goals to meet the different needs of its members and their individual school climates.
-The three most common types of GSAs:
+There are 3 different types of GSAs—all of which can directly impact LGBTQ+ youth: Social, Support, and Activist.
+Every GSA can create its own mission and goals to meet the needs of its members and the unique climate of their school.